CIS565-Fall-2022/Project3-CUDA-Path-Tracer/README.md

 ### OBJ Loading with TinyOBJ

+Using the TinyOBJ library, a. .obj file can be specified in the scene description and then read in via the library into arrays of triangle positions, normals, and texture coordinates.
+These are then grouped together in a struct, and an array of these structs is sent to the GPU to be rendered.
+The wire frame render of the teardrop model looks like this:

 ![](img/renders/wireframe.PNG)

 P.S.
 In order to render this wireframe version while still in a physically-based framework and in an